-The Symposium on 21st Century Threats and Integrated Emergency Operations was hosted by the George Mason University’s Schar School of Policy and Government and the Arlington County Fire Department with support from the Virginia Department of Emergency Management.
+The Symposium on 21st Century Threats and Integrated Emergency Operations was hosted by the George Mason University’s Schar School of Policy and Government and the Arlington County Fire Department.

 Opening remarks were provided by Chief M. Jay Farr of the Arlington County Police Department, Virginia, and Chief Joseph Reshetar of the ACFD, while closing remarks were provided by Capt.
 John Delany also with the ACFD.